magsol/garmin/README.md

     pip install package

- - **download.py**: A script for downloading all Garmin Connect data as TCX files for offline parsing. *Dependencies: mechanize*
+ - **download.py**: A script for downloading all Garmin Connect data as TCX files for offline parsing. *Dependencies: mechanicalsoup*

  - **monthly.py**: A script for updating one's Twitter account with monthly statistics.
 Currently, the statistics and format are identical to those seen on [DailyMile](http://www.dailymile.com) for their weekly statistics.
 I just thought it'd be neat to have monthly updates, too. *Dependencies: tweepy, mechanize*